Ac225-PSMA I&T for Prostate Cancer

 The trial protocol does not specify if you need to stop taking your current medications, but it does allow participants on anti-androgen therapy to continue their treatment with their doctor's approval.

-Is Ac225-PSMA I&T safe for use in humans?
+Is there any evidence suggesting that Ac225-PSMA I&T is likely to be safe for humans?

 KB